TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 #### Example 5.0.3

-The example below shows how to initialise a GoLang plugin module for compiling with Tyk Gateway 5.0.3.
+The example below shows how to initialise a Golang plugin module for compiling with Tyk Gateway 5.0.3.

 ```console
 mkdir tyk-plugin